openstack/ironic-specs/specs/approved/node-retirement.rst

 to True shall not interfere with cleaning or rebuilding.

-Nodes with 'retired' set to True cannot move from manageable to available (to prevent accidental re-use): the "provide" verb is blocked.
+Nodes with 'retired' set to True cannot move from manageable to available (to prevent accidental reuse): the "provide" verb is blocked.
 In order to move these nodes to available, the 'retired' field needs to be set to False first.